-Teachers have had extensive training in the '8 Ways of Learning' model to ensure they differentiate programs to meet the needs and learning styles of our Indigenous students.
-The school is also training teachers in the use of the EALD Capability Framework.
-Teachers have access and are encouraged to make contributions to students personalised learning plans throughout the year.
 This ensures students are supported in meeting their personal goals and their achievements are acknowledged.
-Parents and the AECG are consulted throughout the process of IEP reviews through phone or school interviews.
-Many parents will also book an interview with their respective HT Teaching & Wellbeing during parent teacher nights to discuss their child's progress.
+Parents and the AECG are consulted throughout the process of PLP reviews through phone or school interviews.
+Many parents will also book an interview with their respective HT Learning & Wellbeing during parent teacher nights to discuss their child's progress.

-Any students who are interested in engaging in any programs or wishes to be kept informed of school projects should make contact with Mrs Judge HT Teaching & Wellbeing.
-Likewise parents are invited to contact Mrs Judge for any further information or to discuss their child's learning.
+Any students who are interested in engaging in any programs or wish to be kept informed of school projects should make contact with Mrs Judge HT Learning & Wellbeing.
+Likewise parents are invited to contact Mrs Judge for any further information or to discuss their child's learning or goals.